Words by Silvia Iacovcich

 When I observed Tómas Sánchez’s artwork for the first time I was about to turn eight years old – the guiltless age when you are curious and every idea gets processed through the endless use of genuine imagination .
 From the perspective of a child, Al Sur Del Calvario (At The South Of Calvary, 1994) left me wondering if that vast desert depicted did indeed exist.
 More than twenty years later, this painting strikes me and makes me reflect more than ever.

-The painting is full of symbolism: a series of crosses create a structured fence in distance, three of them grandstand in the middle of the piece, as in Christ’s crucifixion – an invitation to redemption maybe – in accordance to human destiny, history or beliefs.
+The painting is full of symbolism: a series of crosses create a structured fence in the distance, three of them grandstand in the middle of the piece, as in Christ’s crucifixion – an invitation to redemption may be – in accordance with human destiny, history or beliefs.
 A ladder points towards the crosses; in the front, barbed wire warns the viewer to be careful – you might have to entangle yourself to get out – or maybe it is just another canonical hint to Jesus’ crown of thorns.
 In any case, it doesn’t look friendly.

-The omen that Sánchez inflicted upon humanity is obviously more imminent today than ever: despite this artwork belonging to more than half a century ago, it makes us uncomfortable to know that this landfill might still be located where Tómas Sánchez took inspiration from all those years ago, and not very different if not for its magnitude.
-While most of his work might have already ceased to exist in the real world, ‘At The South Of Calvary’ will still be contemporary in ten, twenty, fifty years.
-A premonition of a society that hasn’t changed, but has stocked its own waste in piles until it imploded.
+The omen that Sánchez inflicted upon humanity is obviously more imminent today than ever.
+Despite this artwork belonging more than half a century ago, it makes us uncomfortable to know that this landfill might still be located where Tómas Sánchez took inspiration from all those years ago, and not very different if not for its magnitude.
+While most of his work might have already ceased to exist in the real world, ‘At The South Of Calvary’ will still be contemporary in ten, twenty, or fifty years.
+A premonition of a society that hasn’t changed but has stocked its own waste in piles until it imploded.

-As a child, his painting fascinated and scared me at the same time; so after it was explained to me, I happily volunteered for a very well known NGO, a leading organisation in wildlife conservation and endangered species.
-I was very proud of my help and I thought that would have been enough; that during my lifetime so many discoveries would be made anyway, that today I would be using a spaceship to move in time and space, employing only renewable energy for machine that disintegrates any non biodegradable substances, leaving the world in a perpetual state of immunity from every sort of disease or dross.
+As a child, his painting fascinated and scared me simultaneously, so after it was explained to me, I happily volunteered for a well-known NGO, a leading organisation in wildlife conservation and endangered species.
+I was very proud of my help, and I thought that would have been enough; that during my lifetime, so many discoveries would be made anyway, that today I would be using a spaceship to move in time and space, employing only renewable energy for a machine that disintegrates any non-biodegradable substances, leaving the world in a perpetual state of immunity from every sort of disease or dross.

-We have known for a while that time’s running out, and as the scientific community starts considering fundamental action to reduce the emissions in 2020 to avoid dramatic consequences to the environment, a pandemic has frozen the world long enough to help with the collapse of emissions generated since the second world war.
+We have known for a while that time’s running out.
+As the scientific community starts considering fundamental action to reduce emissions in 2020 to avoid dramatic environmental consequences, a pandemic has frozen the world long enough to help with the collapse of emissions generated since the second world war.

 Through remote connections, smart working and less gasoline to consume, we are reaching different perspectives and new opportunities over the long run – on the other side, dealing with the garbage we already have stocked, as this article by National Geographic explains , describing how it is a priority to limit the climate change and adapt to its impacts.
-‘A Green Future: Our 25 Year Plan to Improve the Environment’ , the UK government scheme we are currently following, sets out what we will do to improve the environment within a generation.
-Our expansion over this planet has reached its maximum: Coronavirus is a zoonosis , a virus that jumps from a species to another, and another lesson from nature: we can’t mess up for long before we see the consequences.
+‘A Green Future: Our 25-Year Plan to Improve the Environment’ , the UK government scheme we currently follow, sets out what we will do to improve the environment within a generation.
+Our expansion over this planet has reached its maximum: Coronavirus is a zoonosis , a virus that jumps from one species to another, and another lesson from nature: we can’t mess up for long before we see the consequences.